djagerif/comfort2mqtt/DOCS.md

 ```

-## Home Assistant Configuration
+## Home Assistant Configuration (Optional)

-Manual Sensor creation is required in your `configuration.yaml` file before this App can start.
+The Comfort2MQTT App creates both the `Alarm Control Panel` and the `Bypass Open Zones` button automatically.
+Manual Sensor creation for these two entities are optional in your `configuration.yaml`.

 ![information](https://github.com/djagerif/comfort2mqtt/assets/5621764/2d0daafc-8499-4fc8-b93a-29505891087b) It must be noted that Comfort requires the `#` key during arming to acknowledge and bypass any open zones.
 Because the `Home Assistant Alarm Control Panel` does not have a native `#` key, the `CUSTOM BYPASS` key is utilised for that purpose and send the appropriate `#` keycode (`KD1A`) to Comfort.